 Support is Available

 Arrangements can be made to help and support your child remain in school during periods of illness, injury or other circumstances that are affecting their attendance.
 If you are experiencing any difficulties and would like to discuss the support options available, please contact your child’s Assistant Head of Year.

 Punctuality is an important part of self-discipline and is essential to good time management.

 - Students should make sure they are in school no later than 8:35a.m to ensure they arrive to tutor on time.
 Any student who is late to tutor is required to sign in the Atrium and give the reason for being late.
 A late mark will be entered on the register.
 This may result in a detention with a member of the Senior Leadership Team.

-- If a student arrives after 8:40am, they must sign in the Atrium.
+- If a student arrives after 8:40am, they must sign in.
 A late mark will be entered into the register.
 They will need a note explaining the reason for the late arrival.
 After this time, students must sign in the late book in Reception and go for a detention with a member of the Senior Leadership Team.

 - Punctuality also has a very high profile at the Open Academy.
 Research shows that those students who have good punctuality are better prepared for their day and are higher achievers.
 It helps the student to identify the importance of education and develops a sense of responsibility for him/her and towards others.

 - Punctuality at the Academy sets the standard students will need to maintain throughout their working lives.

 |The times of the Academy are as follows:|